Skip to content

 What are the magic bytes for .gid files?

-The magic bytes for Windows Help index file files are 3F 5F 03 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Windows Help index file (.gid) files are 3F 5F 03 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .gid file?